callendera/MilestoneProject4/README.md

             ).order_by('-date')

         return render(request, "profile.html", {'orders': orders})
         ```

         Order info Is triggered when the view details link is clicked.
         It shows the details of the specific order.
 The function grabs the order when it is purchased,
-        it calculates the order total, keeps the product info, and displays it on a new page"
+        it calculates the order total, keeps the product info, and displays it on a new page

          ```
     @login_required
 def order_info(request, pk):
-    """
-    This captures order info to then be displayed in profile for user
-    """

     order = get_object_or_404(Order, pk=pk)
     order.save()
     order_total = 0